History of Athens: Modern history

 In 1832, Otto, Prince of Bavaria, was proclaimed King of Greece.
 He adopted the Greek spelling of his name, King Othon, as well as Greek national dress, and made it one of his first tasks as king to conduct a detailed archaeological and topographical survey of Athens, his new capital.
 He assigned Gustav Eduard Schaubert and Stamatios Kleanthis to complete this task.
-At that time, Athens had a population of only 4,000 to 5,000 people in a scattering of houses at the foot of the Acropolis, located in what today covers the district of Plaka.
+At that time, Athens had a population of only 4,000 to 5,000, residing in a scattering of houses at the foot of the Acropolis, located in what today covers the district of Plaka.

 Athens was chosen as the Greek capital for historical and sentimental reasons.
 There are few buildings dating from the period of the Byzantine Empire or the 18th century.
 Once the capital was established, a modern city plan was laid out and public buildings were erected.

 The finest legacy of this period are the buildings of the University of Athens (1837), the National Gardens of Athens (1840), the National Library of Greece (1842), the Old Royal Palace (now the Greek Parliament Building; 1843), the Old Parliament Building (1858), the City Hall (1874), the Zappeion Exhibition Hall (1878), the Greek National Academy (1885) and the New Royal Palace (now the Presidential Palace; 1897).
-In 1896 the city hosted the 1896 Summer Olympics.
+Athens hosted the 1896 Summer Olympics, the first in modern times.

 Athens experienced its second period of explosive growth following the disastrous Greco-Turkish War in 1921, when more than a million Greek refugees from Asia Minor were resettled in Greece, after the Asia Minor Catastrophe in 1922.
 Suburbs such as Nea Ionia and Nea Smyrni began as refugee settlements on the Athens outskirts and the population of the city doubled.